A look back at the core of games in characteristic function form: some new axiomatization results: A related consistency property and its implication

 { }{\bf{Lemma 3.2}} {\em{If a solution $\si(.)$ satisfies PO, IREC, WSC, WC, AM and WISPC on $\Gam$ then for any $(N,V) \in \Gam,$ $C(N,V) \seq \si(N,V).$}}\\

-{\noi}{\bf{Proof:}} The proof is exactly similar to the proof of Theorem 2 above, but for completeness we (essentially) reproduce the first part of the proof.\\ { }Take $x \in C(N,V).$ Fix $\ep >0$ and construct the game $(N,V^\ep)$ as follows:\\
+{\noi}{\bf{Proof.}} The proof is exactly similar to the proof of part $(i)$ of Theorem 2 above, but for completeness we (essentially) reproduce the first part of the proof.\\ { }Take $x \in C(N,V).$ Fix $\ep >0$ and construct the game $(N,V^\ep)$ as follows:\\

 and for $S \sbt N,$